aquasecurity/deployments/enforcers/micro_enforcer/aws_fargate_sidecar/README.md

 ## Overview

-`inject_microenforcer.py` is a Python script designed to integrate Aqua MicroEnforcer into an AWS ECS task definition.
-This process enhances container security by injecting the Aqua security agent and its configurations into existing task definitions.
+`inject_microenforcer.py` is a Python script that automates the integration of Aqua MicroEnforcer into an AWS ECS task definition.
+This enhances container security by injecting the Aqua security agent and its required configurations into existing task definitions.

 ## Features

  - Parses AWS ECS task definition JSON files.
  - Adds Aqua MicroEnforcer as a sidecar container.
  - Updates container definitions with necessary environment variables and volume mounts.
  - Configures entry points and commands for each container.
  - Optionally updates the task execution role ARN.
  - Supports input and output of task definitions in JSON format.
+ - Supports MicroEnforcers stored in Amazon Elastic Container Registry (ECR).

 ## Requirements

+If using a local setup instead of AWS CloudShell, ensure the following:
 - **Python**: Version 3.7 or higher.
 - **Docker**: Local Docker installation to pull and inspect container images.
 - **Python Libraries**: